Ameeki/Ameek/index.md

 ## 👩🏽‍💻 Welcome to my Personal Site

-I am an undergraduate student at the University of California, Berkeley 🏴󠁵󠁳󠁣󠁡󠁿studying Data Science 🔢 and Human Biology 🔬 with a concentration in Neuroscience.
-I am on a pre-medical track 🩺 with an interest in computational biology, public health and data visualizations.
+I am an undergraduate student at the University of California, Berkeley 🚎 󠁵󠁳󠁣󠁡󠁿studying Data Science 🖥️ and Human Biology 🔬.
+/n I am on a pre-medical track 🩺 with an interest in computational biology, public health and data visualizations.

 ### Contact Me  ☎️
 ameekbindra[at]berkeley[dot]edu
-+1 (609) 865-5870
+/n +1 (609) 865-5870